Special number field sieve

 In number theory, a branch of mathematics, the special number field sieve (SNFS) is a special-purpose integer factorization algorithm.
 The general number field sieve (GNFS) was derived from it.

-The special number field sieve is efficient for integers of the form r^{e} ± s, where r and s are small (for instance Mersenne numbers).
+The special number field sieve is efficient for integers of the form a×b^{n}+c, where a, b, c have small absolute values (for instance Mersenne numbers).

 Heuristically, its complexity for factoring an integer $n$ is of the form: